 I know many people may not be fans, but Walmart offers a self-branded credit card that offers you a free monthly FICO score (TransUnion) when you enroll in electronic statements online.
 The card itself is not all that special, with a below-average rewards program and users reporting getting credit limits as low as $150.
 Note that the gas reward is only 5 cents per gallon, not 5 percent.
 Also note that applying for a credit card will affect your credit score as you are applying for credit.

 LendingClub Person-to-Person Lending

 Similar to Prosper, if you start an application to become a borrower at LendingClub.com they will check your credit on your behalf (again, this means it doesn’t hurt your credit score) to find out what rate they will charge you.
-Instead of a numerical score, you will get a grade like “A2″ or “B3″.
+Look up your 36-month APR rate quote on this reference chart to find out your assigned grade, i.e. “A2″ or “B3″.
 Then you can use the table below to determine your credit score range.
 For example, A2 would indicate a score range of 747-769.
 It is also based on your TransUnion credit report.

 You will need to provide your personal information and Social Security number to some of these companies, naturally, so be comfortable with that.
 None of these methods by themselves will affect your credit score as you are requesting them for yourself.